MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/mobilebroadband/testing-your-desktop-cosa-apn-database-submission.md

 ### Modify the local COSA database (desktop COSA)

 Follow these steps to test the updated COSA Provisioning Package (PPKG) you received from Microsoft after completing your APN information spreadsheet and submitting it to your TAM.

+These steps require a script from Microsoft to apply and test the PPKG file.
+Use the following link to download the latest version of the script: <https://go.microsoft.com/fwlink/p/?linkid=866771>.

 > [!WARNING]
 > Create a backup of the original provisioning package before performing the following actions.
 The original provisioning package is located here: `%systemroot%\Provisioning\Cosa\Microsoft\Microsoft.Windows.Cosa.Desktop.Client.ppkg`.

-1. From an elevated command prompt window, type `cd %systemroot%\Provisioning\Cosa\Microsoft` and press Enter.
-2. Type `takeown /f .\Microsoft.Windows.Cosa.Desktop.Client.ppkg`, then press Enter.
-3. Type `icacls .\Microsoft.Windows.Cosa.Desktop.Client.ppkg /grant %username%:F`, then press Enter.
-4. Replace the original PPKG with the updated **Microsoft.Windows.Cosa.Desktop.Client.ppkg** received from Microsoft in this location: `%systemroot%\Provisioning\Cosa\Microsoft`.
-5. Restart the device under test (DUT).
-   1. This is required for the provisioning to take effect and load the updated desktop COSA provisioning package (Microsoft.Windows.Cosa.Desktop.Client.ppkg).
+#### Apply the updated PPKG file

+1. Remove any SIM from the device, if any.
+2. Copy the script and the new PPKG file to a local directory.
+3. Open an elevated Command Prompt window and change to the directory containing the script.
+4. Run the script with this syntax to apply the PPKG: `ApplyCosaProvisioning.BAT -a <full path to the PPKG local directory>`.
+  1. For example: `ApplyCosaProvisioning.BAT -a "C:\FromMicrosoft\Microsoft.Windows.Cosa.Desktop.Client.ppkg"`
-6. Insert the SIM for validation.
+5. Insert the SIM and await provisioning.

+#### Restore the original PPKG file

 Once validation of the new provisioning package (PPKG) received from Microsoft has completed, you can restore the original PPKG with the following steps.

-1. Replace the updated **Microsoft.Windows.Cosa.Desktop.Client.ppkg** received from Microsoft with the original PPKG (from the backup) in this location: `%systemroot%\Provisioning\Cosa\Microsoft`.
-2. Go to this location: `C:\ProgramData\Microsoft\Provisioning`.
-3. Delete the folder called **{c8a326e4-f518-4f14-b543-97a57e1a975e}** along with all its subfolders and contents.
-   1. This removes the cache of the updated PPKG (the one received from Microsoft for validation).
+1. Once validated, remove the SIM from the device.
+2. Run the script with this syntax to restore the original PPKG: `ApplyCosaProvisioning.BAT -r`.
-4. Insert the SIM for provisioning to take effect (reading the original PPKG).
+3. Insert the SIM for provisioning to take effect, reading the original PPKG.

+#### Collect logs in case of failure

+To collect logs in the event of a failure during the testing process, follow these steps:

+1. Remove any SIM from the device.
+2. Run the script with this syntax to start `netsh` logging: `ApplyCosaProvisioning.BAT -l`.
+3. Insert the SIM and wait for provisioning to fail.
+4. Follow the tool's prompts to end logging.
+5. Send the logs to Microsoft in zipped format.

 ## Test your submission for the APN database (apndatabase.xml)